 b. current employees under certain employment circumstances.

-01.04 The university will conduct background checks itself or through a third party approved by the president.
-The university and its third-party agent will conduct all checks in accordance with law and this policy.
-The department requesting a check will pay for the check.
+01.04 The university will conduct background checks or will use a third party approved by the president.
+The university or its third-party agent will conduct all checks in accordance with law and this policy.
+The department requesting a check for regular staff will pay its cost.

-01.06 The university will conduct criminal background checks for:
+01.07 The university will conduct criminal history background checks for:

 b. current employees selected to transfer or to be promoted; and